open-edge-insights/eii-core/README.md

 # Enable camera based Video Ingestion

-EII supports various cameras like Basler (GiGE), RTSP and USB camera.
-The video ingestion pipeline is enabled using 'gstreamer' which ingests the frames from the camera.
-The Video Ingestion application accepts a user-defined filter algorithm to do pre-processing on the frames before it is ingested into the DBs and inturn to the Analytics container.

-All the changes related to camera type are made in the Etcd ingestor configuration values and sample ingestor configurations are provided in [VideoIngestion/README.md](VideoIngestion/README.md) for reference.

 For detailed description on configuring different types of cameras and  filter algorithms, refer to the [VideoIngestion/README.md](VideoIngestion/README.md).

-For Sample docker-compose file and ETCD preload values for multiple camaras, refer to [build/samples/multi_cam_sample/README.md](build/samples/multi_cam_sample/README.md).

 # Using video accelerators